At The Glebe Primary School, we believe that even the smallest of achievements should be celebrated.

 - Large and small equipment in both the KS1 and KS2 playgrounds

-Pupils are actively encouraged to: Drink water during lessons to help keep them fresh!
+Pupils are actively encouraged to: Drink water during lessons to help keep themselves hydrated!
 Exercise during P.E. lessons, clubs and using small and large equipment during play times and lunch times.
 Eat healthy lunches and taste new products from our salad bar.
 Receive training, facts and gain awareness from specialist people to help keep them healthy and fit.

 Improving our Environment

-Part of our Healthy Schools Programme is to look at ways we can improve the way that children feel about school and its surrounding areas.
-The school council and our parents association, the Friends of The Glebe have fundraised to purchase playground equipment, sculptures of children’s work and artwork to enhance our school grounds.
+At The Glebe Primary, we have looked at ways we can improve the way that children feel about school and its surrounding areas.
+The school council and our parents association, the Friends of The Glebe, have fundraised to purchase playground equipment, sculptures of children’s work and artwork to enhance our school grounds.
 We have two pedestrian shelters to encourage parents and children to walk to school, (no matter what the weather!) and cycle racks for children in year 6 to use; after they have completed the cycle training they receive in years 5 and 6.
-We have also recently purchased a scooter rack for children in Key Stage 1 and a shelter in the Key Stage 1 yard to protect the children from excessive sun shine in the summer months.
+We have also purchased a scooter rack for children in Key Stage 1 and a shelter in the Key Stage 1 yard to protect the children from excessive sunshine in the summer months.
+We have recently invested in our Reception Outdoor play area, which has been completely renovated to enable the children to meet all the learning goals of the new curriculum.

 Our children are doing at least two hours of P.E. per week.
-We have specialist sports coaches coming into school to work with different classes in sports including: Gymnastics, Football, TAG Rugby, Volleyball, Cricket, Dance and Netball.
+We have a community link with Norton Sports Complex who work with different classes in sports including: Gymnastics, Football, TAG Rugby, Volleyball, Cricket, Dance and Netball.

 Children in Lower Key Stage 2 also go swimming.
 Any child that does not gain the minimum 25 metres by Year 6 are given access to top-up sessions in the Summer Term to ensure they reach the required standard.